 - The color

 If you see significant damage or a crack, walk away.
 If you see multiple patches, walk away.
 If you see one spot that was well taken care of, it’s probably safe.

 Look at the overall picture.
-If the boat is clean, looks like it’s been taken care of properly, chances are the patching was done right too.
+If the boat is clean, it looks like it’s been taken care of properly.
+Chances are the patching was done right too.
 So don’t immediately walk away; use the best judgment.

 The next immediate characteristic you will likely notice is the color and the shine of the boat.
 Boats are beautiful.
 You cannot help but see the shine—or rather, lack thereof.

 Is the color something that you can fix quickly, or does it take a lot of money and effort?
 If you like the rest of the boat, see if you can lower the price due to poor shine.
 Once you get the price down and you buy the boat, you can quickly bring the shine out.